SakuraBlossomTree/My-C--Notes/trees.md

 ### Array Representation

-Visualzing trees as an array
+Visualizing trees as an array

 For skew binary trees it's not feasible